Home

 I was first told about RC by Ian Roberts, who knows it well and will soon, I hope, contribute a lot more to this article than I am able to.
 I was interested when he told me that it was a resting-place for Welsh drovers: there's a large “Little London” settlement on the western slope, but I have no more information about it than that because no one was at home to answer our questions.
 (Perhaps they knew we were coming.)

 I have little more to add.
-There are two cattle ponds at the top, a grim-looking fort surrounded with pines built by George lll, who was terrified of French invasions, some friendly cattle and the impressive stockade-like Little London overlooking the Severn.
+There are two cattle ponds at the top, a grim-looking fort surrounded with pines originally built by George Hawker - not, as I wrote before, by a king terrified of the French; my thanks to Anna for pointing that out - some friendly cattle and the impressive stockade-like Little London overlooking the Severn.

 We had a memorable afternoon.